Yasuo414/square-root/README.md

 # square-root
 A simple Java program for finding the square root of a given number

-The program build is in the "dist" directory.
+The latest build of the program is in Releases.
 The programme is in Czech language.

 Requires Java 8 .